-If you're a single woman over 25 in America, you've been fed a bill of goods about how to find a man.
-You've been told that if you want to find Mr. Right, you need get out there and date and, more importantly, you need to be dating all the time.
+If you're a single woman over 25, you've been fed a bill of goods about how to find a man.
+You've been told that if you want to find Mr. Right, you need get out there and date.
+More importantly, you need to date all the time.

 If you're an "over-dater," you've bought into the belief that it's better to do something than do nothing.
 You may even believe that the time you spend not dating is time wasted.
 That's no way to live.

-When you date indiscriminately, just for the sake of dating, it can be dangerous for your heart.
+When you date indiscriminately just for the sake of dating, it's dangerous for your heart.
 It makes it all too easy for you to fall for the wrong guy just because he's there.
-You waste valuable time and energy on relationships that are doomed to fail.
+You waste valuable time and energy on relationships doomed to fail.

-- You're afraid to be alone.
+2. You're afraid of being alone.
 When it comes to over-dating, fear of being alone is a big motivator.
-It keeps you constantly seeking male companionship, and settling for quantity over quality.
+It keeps you constantly seeking male companionship and settling for quantity over quality.
 If you don't overcome your fear you will sabotage your love life.

-- You treat dating like work.
+3. You treat dating like work.
 Do you schedule three coffee dates in a day for the sake of efficiency?
 You may think men won't know what's going on, but they'll sense they're not getting your full attention.
 How could they?
-When you're with number one, you'll be worrying about number two, and by number three, you'll be totally distracted trying to keep them straight in you mind.
+When you're with number one, you'll be worrying about number two, and by number three you'll be totally distracted trying to keep them straight in you mind.

-Dating is important; you don't want to just sit home and wait for Mr. Right to knock on the door.
-But there's a healthy balance to find between action and inaction.
+Dating is important.
+You don't want to just sit home and wait for Mr. Right to knock on the door, but there's a healthy balance to find between action and inaction.
 Finding love is not a numbers game; it's about quality rather than quantity.

 If you're over-dating, don't be afraid to go on a dating diet.
 Stop filling yourself up with first dates that will never go anywhere.
 Take your time and carefully pick a quality man who will satisfy you and not leave you hungry for more.